SCHOOL & YOUTH PROGRAMS

 Unincorporated San Diego County Schools: Many of our offerings are free to your school in the 2026-2027 school year.
 Contact Education & Outreach Specialist Sarah Van Horn via email [email protected] or phone (760) 436-7986 x709 to schedule.

 All other schools: Program costs depend on grant availability.
-To receive information about program cost and availability, please fill out our School & Youth Program Interest Form.
+To receive more information, please fill out our School & Youth Program Interest Form.

 Reaching Underserved Youth